shivshankardayal/An-Angle-in-Trigonometry/source/height-and-distance.rst

     :math:`AB` and :math:`CD`, (ii) the height of the lamp post, and (iii) the difference between heights of the building and lamp post.

 82. Two boats approach a lighthouse mid sea from opposite directions.
-The angles of elevation of the top of the light house from the two boats are :math:`30^\circ` and :math:`45^\circ` respectively.
+The angles of elevation of the top of the lighthouse from the two boats are :math:`30^\circ` and :math:`45^\circ` respectively.
 If the distance between the ships is :math:`100` m, find the height of the lighthouse.